aiblocks/docs/guides/get-started/transactions.md

     You should also note that the amount is a string rather than a number.
 When working with extremely small fractions or large values, [floating point math can introduce small inaccuracies](https://en.wikipedia.org/wiki/Floating_point#Accuracy_problems).
 Since not all
-    systems have a native way to accurately represent extremely small or large decimals, Stellar uses strings as a reliable way to represent the exact amount across any system.
+    systems have a native way to accurately represent extremely small or large decimals, AiBlocks uses strings as a reliable way to represent the exact amount across any system.

 5. Optionally, you can add your own metadata, called a [**memo,**](../concepts/transactions.md#memo) to a transaction.
-Stellar doesn’t do anything with this data, but you can use it for any purpose you’d like.
+AiBlocks doesn’t do anything with this data, but you can use it for any purpose you’d like.
 If you are a bank that is receiving or sending payments on behalf of other people, for example, you might include the actual person the payment is meant for here.